Wild Guns: Gameplay

 Wild Guns is a shooting gallery game with an American Wild West setting along with sci-fi and steampunk influences.
 The gameplay combines elements from third-person shooters and light gun games in a similar fashion to Blood Bros. and Cabal.
 There are six levels, each with two stages, followed by a mini-boss, and a third stage with a final boss.
 Single player and cooperative modes are available, as well as target practice allowing two players to compete to achieve the highest score.
 The story follows a young woman named Annie seeking revenge against the Kid family for abducting and killing her family.
 She seeks help from renowned space bounty hunter Clint.
 Although Clint says he doesn't need Annie's assistance, she insists, claiming she has a personal vendetta against the Kid family and is a skilled shooter.

 The player controls either Annie or Clint in the foreground with the D-pad and must shoot enemies in the background and dodge enemy fire.
 While holding the fire button down, the D-pad instead makes the gun reticle move.
 Shooting and moving at the same time is not possible.
 While the gun is holstered, the player can jump, dive, and roll to evade gunfire.
 A "Look Out!" text bubble will appear when one can dodge bullets.
 Some enemies will throw dynamite sticks at the player, but these can be tossed back.
 A lasso can be used to temporarily stun enemies.

 Both enemies and their bullets can be shot down.
 Defeating enemies will sometimes reveal item boxes, which can hold precious metals such as gold and silver for extra points, and bombs.
 Only five bombs can be held at a time, which can be used to clear the screen of enemies.
 Weapon upgrades may appear after defeating certain enemies.
 These weapons, such as shotguns and machine guns, will increase the player's firing speed or damage output.
-When a player's bullets hit an enemy, a gauge at the bottom of the screen will gradually fill.
+When a player's bullets hit bullets fired by enemies, a gauge at the bottom of the screen will fill.
 Once filled, the player will be awarded with a Vulcan gun, the most powerful weapon in the game which grants invincibility.
 The gauge will then begin to deplete and the Vulcan gun will disappear once empty.